All Episodes

 There is nothing we can do.

-Now, when in the last year has it been above freezing down there.
+Now, when in the last year has it been above freezing down there?

-It's not the reason the air temperature, Mr. Limbaugh, this shows how stupid you are.
+The air temperature, Mr. Limbaugh, this shows how stupid you are.

-What it is is the seawater temperatures in the little inlets and caves beneath the ice.
+What it is, is the sea water temperatures in the little inlets and caves beneath the ice.

-That's what's warming, and that's what's melt.
+That's what's warming, and that's what's melted.

 We can't see it.